On the gauge action of a Leavitt path algebra: Drawbacks of the conventional definition

-for any collection of $z_i\in \Toro$.
-Denoting by $M$ the matrix in the right hand member of equation (\ref{zuru}) if this matrix were invertible then could conclude that hence $a_n\in I$ for every $n$.
-But the determinant of $M$ is a Vandermonde determinant which is nonzero if and only if the $z_i$ are all different.
-For the graph $C^*$-algebra there is no problem because the ground field is $\C$.
-But for the Leavitt path algebra $B$ the possibility of choosing these scalars all different depends on the ground field and it is not always guaranteed.
-Thus in general we do not have that gauge invariant ideals of $B$ are graded ideals .
+for any collection of $z_i\in K^\times$.
+Denoting by $M$ the matrix in the left hand member of formula (\ref{zuru}) if this matrix were invertible then could conclude that hence we would have $a_n\in I$ for every $n$.
+But the determinant of $M$ is a Vandermonde determinant and it would have to be an invertible element in $K$ in order to have $M$ invertible.
+Not even if $K$ is a field can we say for sure that this determinant is nonzero.
+The $z_i$s would have to be all different but this collection of scalars may be larger than the cardinal of $K$.
+So for the Leavitt path algebra $B$ the possibility of choosing these scalars all different depends on the ground ring of scalars, and it is not always guaranteed.
+Thus, in general, we do not have that gauge invariant ideals of $B$ are graded ideals.

 \begin{dr} Consider two graph $C^*$-algebras $A_i$ ($i=1,2$) with associated gauge actions $\rho_i$.
 Define a homomorphism $f\colon A_1\to A_2$ to be a gauge-homomorphism when for any $z\in \Toro$ the following square is commutative